Epinephrine (medication)

 Epinephrine, also known as adrenaline, is a medication and hormone.
 As a medication, it is used to treat several conditions, including anaphylaxis, cardiac arrest, asthma, and superficial bleeding.
 Inhaled epinephrine may be used to improve the symptoms of croup.
 It may also be used for asthma when other treatments are not effective.
 It is given intravenously, by injection into a muscle, by inhalation, or by injection just under the skin.

 Common side effects include shakiness, anxiety, and sweating.
 A fast heart rate and high blood pressure may occur.
 Occasionally, it may result in an abnormal heart rhythm.
 While the safety of its use during pregnancy and breastfeeding is unclear, the benefits to the mother must be taken into account.

 Epinephrine is normally produced by both the adrenal glands and a small number of neurons in the brain, where it acts as a neurotransmitter.
 It plays an essential role in the fight-or-flight response by increasing blood flow to muscles, heart output, pupil dilation, and blood sugar.
 Epinephrine does this through its effects on alpha and beta receptors.
 It is found in many animals and some single-celled organisms, but the medication is produced synthetically and is not harvested from animals.

 Jōkichi Takamine first isolated epinephrine in 1901, and it came into medical use in 1905.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-In 2020, it was the 251st most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2023, it was the 247th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

+Etymology

+The word epinephrine is formed from the Ancient Greek ἐπι- (epi-, "on") and νεφρός (nephros, "kidney") because the adrenal glands, where it is produced, are located just above the kidneys.

 Medical uses

 Epinephrine is used to treat a number of conditions, including cardiac arrest, anaphylaxis, and superficial bleeding.
-It has been used historically for bronchospasm and low blood sugar, but newer treatments for these that are selective for β2 adrenoceptors, such as salbutamol, are currently preferred.
+It has been used historically for bronchospasm and low blood sugar, but newer treatments for these that are selective for β2 adrenoceptors, such as salbutamol, are preferred.

 Heart problems

 While epinephrine is often used to treat cardiac arrest, it has not been shown to improve long-term survival or mental function after recovery.
 It does, however, improve return of spontaneous circulation.
-When used intravenously, epinephrine is typically given every three to five minutes.

-Epinephrine infusions may also be used for symptomatic bradycardia.